 - Create consistent experiences across different work locations in hybrid work settings.

-- They build and roll out workplace strategies that align with modern work habits while cutting costs and impacting the environment.
+- Build and roll out workplace strategies that align with modern work habits while cutting costs and impacting the environment.

-- Their work goes beyond physical spaces and includes digital collaboration tools, wellness programs, and ways to encourage social connection among scattered teams.
+To do this, their work goes beyond physical spaces and includes digital collaboration tools, wellness programs, and ways to encourage social connection among scattered teams – usually in partnership with or instead of the Employee Experience Manager.

-You can measure a workplace experience manager's effect through better employee satisfaction, boosted productivity, and improved talent retention.
-This aligns closely with what workplace experts Luc Kamperman and Dr. Gleb Tsipursky advice as the new office metrics to track.
+To get more specific, you can measure a workplace experience manager's effect through better employee satisfaction, boosted productivity, and improved talent retention.
+This aligns closely with what workplace experts Luc Kamperman and Dr. Gleb Tsipursky advice as the new office metrics to track – precisely the 'office' is no longer merely a physical place.

 “Trust between employees and their leaders is the most crucial factor for innovation, productivity, and willingness to adopt new tools in the workplace.” – Brian Elliott